 Jane and I are always in the parade.
 It is really exciting to turn the corner onto Market Street and see all the children in their colorful winter coats and scarves and see the excitement in their eyes that the holiday season brings.
 The high school band and the fire trucks make it an exciting parade, but nothing can top the final entry—the arrival of Santa and Mrs. Claus in a horse-drawn sleigh.
 I am getting excited just thinking about the parade coming up!

-Recommended by Delegate Ken Plum, native Virginian, now in his thirty-seventh year of service representing the 36th District in the Virginia House of Delegates.
+Recommended by Delegate Ken Plum, native Virginian, now in his thirty-ninth year of service representing the 36th District in the Virginia House of Delegates.
 Follow Delegate Plum on Facebook and Twitter.